ritza-co/replit-docs-2/docs/tutorials/build-crm-app-mongodb-nodejs.md

+---
+title: CRM app with Node.js, Replit, and MongoDB
+---

-# Building a CRM app with NodeJS, Replit, and MongoDB
+# Building a CRM app with Node.js, Replit, and MongoDB

-In this tutorial we'll use NodeJS on Replit, along with a MongoDB database to build a basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) (Create, Read, Update, Delete) [CRM](https://en.wikipedia.org/wiki/Customer_relationship_management) (Customer Relationship Management) application.
+In this tutorial we'll use Node.js on Replit, along with a MongoDB database to build a basic [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) (Create, Read, Update, Delete) [CRM](https://en.wikipedia.org/wiki/Customer_relationship_management) (Customer Relationship Management) application.
 A CRM lets you store information about customers to help you track the status of every customer relationship.
 This can help businesses keep track of their clients and ultimately increase sales.
 The application will be able to store and edit customer details, as well as keep notes about them.

 This tutorial won't be covering the basics of Node.js, but each line of code will be explained in detail.

 ## Setting up

-All of the code will be written and hosted in Replit, so you won't need to install any additional software on your computer.
+All of the code will be written and hosted on Replit, so you won't need to install any additional software on your computer.

 For setup, we'll be walking you through the following steps.
 Skip any that don't apply to you (e.g. if you already have a Replit account, you don't have to make a new one).